A-MOHAMED14/Accessibility-Optimised-Marketing-Site/README.md

 ## Key Features And Accomplishments

-- Updated the title element to provide a concise and descriptive title, enhancing the overall user experience and search engine optimisation (SEO).
+- Update the title element to provide a concise and descriptive title, enhancing the overall user experience and search engine optimisation (SEO).

-- Included semantic HTML elements such as `<header>, <nav>, <article> and <footer>` to improve accessibility and provide a clearer strucure.
+- Include semantic HTML elements such as `<header>, <nav>, <article> and <footer>` to improve accessibility and provide a clearer strucure.

-- Added alt attributes and figcaptions to all images and icons to ensure accessibilty for users with disabilities and improve SEO.
+- Add alt attributes and figcaptions to all images and icons to ensure accessibilty for users with disabilities and improve SEO.

-- Adjusted CSS selector classes to target the correct refactored HTML tags.
+- Adjust CSS selector classes to target the correct refactored HTML tags.

-- Condensed multiple class selectors in CSS to minimise duplication.
+- Condense multiple class selectors in CSS to minimise duplication.

 ## Website Preview